 Bio

-A current participant in LA CAMFT’s White Therapists Fighting Racism, PatrickLyra previously served as the founding Director of the new LGBTQIA+ Programs at Pacific Pride Foundation from 2015–2020, where they championed intersectional competency in LGBTQIA2S+ and BIPOC mental health in a number of California’s rural “flyover” regions.
+A current participant in LA CAMFT’s White Therapists Fighting Racism, PatrickLyra previously served as the founding Director of the new LGBTQIA+ Programs at Pacific Pride Foundation from 2015–2020, where they championed intersectional competency in LGBTQIA2S+ and BIPOC mental health in a number of Central California’s “flyover” regions.